 It is important to remember that you can often use different resources and different methods to accomplish the same objective.
 Suppose you decide that you need to persuade 10,000 voters to vote for you.
 One thousand reliable volunteers can go door to door tomorrow and persuade 10 voters each to vote for your candidate (no time, no money but lots of people).
-By yourself, you can personally talk to 10,000 voters, at 50 voters a day over the next 200 days (no money, no people but lots of time).
+By yourself, you can personally talk to 10,000 voters, at 50 voters a day but it will take 200 days (no money, no people but lots of time).
 Or you can contact all 10,000 tomorrow without any help by airing a great television commercial.
-It will cost you a lot of money (no people, no time but money).
+But in Malaysia some indicate uneven access to media, making ad placement more or less available to different parties.
+Even if you can run an ad, it will cost you a lot of money (i.e. no people, no time, but money).